A.S.

 I Edit: I am the co-founder of The /tƐmz/ Review where I am a Literary Editor, Reviews Editor and general maker of the journal.
 I am the publisher at 845 Press.
 I also founded The Rusty Toque with Kathryn Mockler and I was both a Senior Literary Editor and the Reviews Editor for the journal.

-I Write: I write prose, mostly short stories, sometimes novellas, maybe a novel in progress, although I probably won't admit to it.
+I Write: I write prose, mostly short stories, sometimes novellas, and I always have a novel type thing in progress, although I probably won't admit to it.

 I Walk My Dogs: They will tell you that this is my real job.
 They are not wrong.